 2. Nothing Extra.

-I really appreciate that Future Kind only includes those key nutrients I want.
+I really appreciate that Future Kind only has those key nutrients I want.
 Not a list of 100+ additional ones.
 Because here’s something not everyone knows: There are healthy nutrients that are bad to take as supplements.

 For example, this study found that supplementing with 20-30 mg of beta carotene actually increased the risk of lung cancer and stomach cancer in at-risk populations.